akka/akka/RELEASING.md

 ## Releasing
+1. If this is a new minor (not patch) release, rename the 'akka-http-x.x-stable' reporting project in [WhiteSource](http://saas.whitesourcesoftware.com/) accordingly
 1. Communicate that a release is about to be released in [Gitter Akka Dev Channel](https://gitter.im/akka/dev), so that no new Pull Requests are merged
 1. Add a release notes entry in docs/src/main/paradox/scala/http/release-notes.md.
 As a helper run `scripts/commits-for-release-notes.sh <last-version-tag>` which will output a list of commits grouped by submodule, and the closed issues for this milestone.